 For the past forty years, photographer Nick Knight has been ‘bringing it’ to the music, art, and fashion scene, from his first photos capturing the original Skins to his rock ‘n’ roll roots to his launch of the visionary digital SHOWstudio in 2000, Knight has been at the forefront of modern culture.
-We caught up with him on the set of his latest collaboration with mentorship program “Photography: Mastered with Nick Knight” to talk technology, teaching, and helping others take the next step.
+Kenneth Richard caught up with him on the set of his latest collaboration with mentorship program “Photography: Mastered with Nick Knight” to talk technology, teaching, and helping others take the next step.

-How I got my start?
+Kenneth Richard: Nice to catch up.
+You’ve been a vanguard for a while now, both in and out of fashion.
+Can you share how you got your start?
+Nick Knight: How I got my start?
 Wow, that’s long ago.
 I went to art college and studied photography.
 Whilst at art college, I was involved with the Britain skinhead movement in the 1970s and I realized that there was no good book on skinheads so I wanted to create one.
 So I photographed the skinheads I was hanging around with, that was published, and I left art college with that as my dissertation and started working in the music business.

 I worked for lots of music magazines and newspapers like the Face, New Music Express, NMA; i-D was just starting up, there were a lot of new generation publications which were just starting in the early 80s when I graduated from college.
 And it was just so natural after that, music was a big part of my life and it was very interesting to be able to photograph a whole range of people like George Clinton from Funkadelic to the Gap Band, a lot of those 70s and 80s American bands.
 I’d be off to photograph them in a hotel bedroom somewhere during press junkets.
 It’s difficult work because you’re probably the third photographer they’ve had to deal with that day so they’re not always in their best place.
 But it teaches you a lot.
 That’s how I got started.